skybert/skybert-net/src/linux/the-way-i-work/the-way-i-work.md

 When I'm not in Emacs or surfing the web with my web browser, I'm in the shell.
-My terminal of choice is [urxvt](http://software.schmorp.de/pkg/rxvt-unicode.html) which is lightweight and at the same time has full Unicode support, is extendable with Perl and supports all features you might be using in xterm or aterm.
+My terminal of choice is [urxvt](http://software.schmorp.de/pkg/rxvt-unicode.html) which is lightweight and at the same time has good Unicode support (up to 3 byte UTF-8 only, not 4 byte characters), is extendable with Perl and supports all features you might be using in xterm or aterm.

 <img class="right" src="/graphics/2015/clipit.svg" alt="clipit"/> To
 sync the clipboard with urxvt, I have the following [perl snippet](